 This case study is a little bit different.
 We recorded a video onsite for those visual individuals like ourselves.
 We will share the video in two parts, but we still wanted to be sure that this information was accessible to all, so we decided to write it all out too.
 You choose how you want to see how this exciting transformation came to be!

 Here is part 1.

 When we first met this family, it was clear that they live life to the fullest and deeply experience every moment.
 They were already living the hygge life, but they needed their space to become a hygge space.
 That’s where we came in.
-We had long conversations about how they live and what they were looking to see.
+We had long conversations about how they lived and what they were looking to see.
 As always, we listened hard, and the result was stunning.

 As soon as we walked into the home, we noticed that the home was not flowing well.
 There were walls at strange 45-degree angles and half walls creating pinch points and breaking up the flow of the space.
 We didn’t gain any square footage in this renovation, but we gained a lot of functionality by moving around a few walls here and there.
-In addition to all the things we will mention in this study, we replaced flooring, painted the walls a brightening white and updated the lighting fixtures throughout the home.
+In addition to all the things we will mention in this study, we replaced the flooring, painted the walls a bright white and updated the lighting fixtures throughout the home.